SupeRuier/awesome-active-learning/contents/pb_classification.md

 Works:
 - Optimizing Active Learning for Low Annotation Budgets [2021]: Select the samples with the maximum shift from certainty to uncertainty.
 - Active Learning by Feature Mixing [2022]: The instance with the representation which could maximally influence the output of the anchor labeled instance (by feature mixing) could be informative.
+- Active Learning by Acquiring Contrastive Examples [2021, Arxiv]:
+  CAL.
+  Take the inconsistency of predictions with the neighbors as the selection criteria.
+  Believe the data points that are similar in the model feature space and yet the model outputs maximally different predictive likelihoods should be quired.

 ## 2. Representativeness-impart sampling